szymonkudzia/proxmock/README.md

 expression is loaded from file.
 Path to the file can be absolute or relative to the configuration file passed when starting proxmock.
+File during proxmock runtime can be freely modified and changes will take effect immediatelly.

 *example*
 ```yaml